Read time: 8 minutes

 After creating a Group, all related resources, including Shared mailbox, Calendar, and SharePoint Sites, get provisioned automatically.
 If Office 365 shared mailbox is not showing in Outlook, then you can reconfigure newly created group again.

-This article will mention PowerShell commands to create Office 365 Groups and add members and owners to an Office 365 Group.
+Groups can also be created in Office 365 by running commands in PowerShell.
+Let’s learn how to create a group and add members and owners to an Office 365 Group.

 Making an Office 365 Group using PowerShell gives you the power to control the Group properties.
 However, you first need to build a remote connection to Exchange Online.
 Then, it would help if you used the New-UnifiedGroup cmdlet for creating an office 365 Group with PowerShell.